 Pitch Solo.
-The problem with having two (or more) people pitch is that it's distracting.
-The audience can't follow as easily.
-It's made worse when transitions between presenters are clunky, or seemingly at random.
+The problem with having two (or more) people pitch is that it is distracting.
+The audience cannot follow as easily.
+It is made worse when transitions between presenters are clunky, or seemingly at random.
 Or when presenters interrupt or talk over one another.
 Having one presenter allows you to pick the strongest person for the job, and lets that person get into their own rhythm.
-You might have someone else controlling your PowerPoint slides (for example) but stick to who does the one person talking.
-This doesn't mean you don't reference your other team members and highlight their skills and the value they bring to the company.
-Just don't have everyone presenting.
+You might have someone else control your PowerPoint slides (for example) but stick to one person who does the talking.
+This does not mean you do not reference your other team members and highlight their skills and the value they bring to the company.
+Just do not have everyone presenting.

 Tell a Story.
-Even in a short presentation you have time to tell the audience a story and improve your chances of creating meaningful context.
-Yes, we need to understand things like market opportunity, competitive advantages, business models, etc. but it's the story and relevancy it creates in our lives (or the lives of other people we think about at that moment) that make the presentation worthwhile and memorable.
-Stories can be extremely varied, but your best chance of creating a story is near the beginning, as you're describing the problem that you solve.
-Make that problem relevant to me and I'll pay much more attention.
+Even in a short presentation, you have time to tell the audience a story and improve your chances of creating meaningful context.
+Yes, we need to understand things like market opportunity, competitive advantages, business models, etc. but it is the story and relevancy it creates in our lives (or the lives of other people we think about at that moment) that makes the presentation worthwhile and memorable.
+Stories can be extremely varied, but your best chance of creating a story is near the beginning, as you are describing the problem that you solve.
+Make that problem relevant to your audience and it will pay much more attention.

 No Wimpy Words.
-Wimpy words diminish credibility and the power of a presentation.
+Wimpy words diminish the credibility and the power of a presentation.
 "I think..." is wimpy.
 "We believe..." is wimpy too.
-It.
-Another classic, "What we're trying to do..."
+Another classic, "What we're trying to do...".

-You're not trying, you are.
+You are not trying, you are.
 Simple as that.
-Even if you haven't even started your business, you're already doing it, not just trying to do it.
+Even if you have not even started your business, you are already doing it, not just trying to do it.

 Practice.
 Very few of us are natural presenters.
 Practice in front of a mirror.
 Practice in front of your team members.
 Practice in front of other people.
-If you come across too robotic, and your presentation appears too memorized it's very difficult to bring out the necessary passion and excitement.
-It's hard to capture the audience's attention when every word is perfectly spoken, spaced out and said in a monotonous, even tone.
+If you come across too robotic, and your presentation appears too memorised it is very difficult to bring out the necessary passion and excitement.
+It is hard to capture the audience's attention when every word is perfectly spoken, spaced out and said in a monotonous and even tone.
 So practice.
 Practice.
 And practice some more.
-Then forget everything you've memorized and just do it.
+Then forget everything you have memorised and just do it.